-FCA - Free Carrier - What is the meaning of FCA shipping term?
-With the FCA Incoterm, the seller is only responsible for delivery to the named place.
+FCA Incoterms - Free Carrier - What is the meaning of FCA shipping term?
+With the FCA Incoterm, the seller is responsible for delivery to the named place.
 Usually, the named place is the terminal or warehouse.

 Using the shipping term Free Carrier (FCA), the seller must take responsibility for the export clearance.
 In addition, using the FCA shipping term, the seller is also responsible for delivery to the carrier at the named place.

 The buyer under the FCA shipping term is responsible for loading charges, main carriage and transportation, discharge and onforwarding as well as import clearance.